October is Breast Cancer Awareness month. This month, you will see sports teams wearing pink or a local business donating to breast cancer research.

 As my mom was fighting cancer, she was raising kids between the ages of 7-12, while working, making supper every night, and keeping up with all the household chores.
 Looking back now, I don’t know how she did it all.
 My mom is truly an inspiration to me.

-At the age of 18 I started going to the breast clinic (right here in Fargo) every year.
-This is so they can keep tabs on me due to my high-risk history.
+At the age of 18 I started going to the breast clinic in Fargo every year to keep tabs on me due to my high-risk history.
 Each appointment includes a breast exam, and when I turned 25 I started to have a mammogram done as well.
-The mammograms started as a preventative measure at 25 because it is 10 years prior to when my mom was diagnosed with breast cancer.
+The mammograms started as a preventative measure at 25 because it is 10 years prior to when my mom received her breast cancer diagnosis.

 After hearing of so many women avoiding mammograms or saying how awful they were, I was terrified.
 But the lady helping me was a true gem and calmed my nerves.
 I’m three mammograms in and I am here to tell you they are nothing to be afraid of.
 Yes, mammograms are slightly uncomfortable, but it’s nothing compared to childbirth!